OldGnuts/Terrain3D_Layer_Tool/README.md

 Masks define the *shape* and *intensity* of a layer.

+*   Blur - Blurs the current layer influence mask.
+It has a distance setting and number of passes setting.
+This effectively smooths the mask.
 *   Concavity - Generates concave or convex mask data.
 *   Erosion - 4 stage erosion system, global flow, global flow blur passes, hydraulic erosion, thermal erosion, smoothing post pass Each pass is fully configurable.
 Bluring stages are gaussian.
 The user can decide to use all of the stages, or select which stages they want, and configure those stages.
 *   HeightRangeMask - Generates a mask based on min/max height and min/max falloff from those values.